Last updated: 5 September, 2016.

 Display, Size and Other Features

-There’s always a trade-off between screen quality and battery life, so this isn’t necessarily the end of the world — but if having accurate colours is important to you, you may want to try to see one of the phones in person before you buy.
+There’s always a trade-off between screen quality and battery life, so this isn’t necessarily the end of the world.
+If having accurate colours is important to you, though, you may want to try one of the phones in person before you buy.

 The fingerprint scanner is fast and reliable, and there’s also NFC if that’s something you care about.
 More importantly, the phone comes unlocked and has dual SIM slots.
 If you want to take advantage of the cheap rates of a local SIM card, while still keeping your home SIM in place to get texts from your bank (or your mum), you can.